-December has been a busy time here at SimScale following the launch of the SimScale Community.
-The number of Public Community Projects is growing every day from users all over the world.
+December has been a particularly busy time here at SimScale, following our launch of the SimScale Community.
+Every day, users from all over the world contribute to the library of public simulation projects, growing the number of simulations publically available to users.
 Let’s have a quick look at some of the projects that have been created.

 In this project, there is a sudden expansion of the pipe from 10 mm to 30 mm with an inlet velocity of 5 m/s.
 The diameter ratio of 1:3 should give a loss coefficient of 0.8 [k=(1-AreaRatio)²] and an expected pressure drop of around 10 kPa or 10.1 m²/s² (density 997 kg/m³) based on the equations in the standard literature.

-In this study of the airflow around the turbine, SimScale user Iria is using the Multiple Reference Frame (MRF) technique to do simulations all around a vertical turbine changing the flow direction every 30°.
+In this study of the airflow around the turbine, SimScale user, Iria, is using the multiple reference frame (MRF) technique to do simulations all around a vertical turbine, while changing the flow direction every 30°.

-This project shows how to model pre-stress in a bolt using a new feature available for physical contact called fictitious clearance.
-It adds a virtual layer onto the contact surfaces with a thickness that can be a function of time or the mesh coordinates meaning you can have an increasing pre-stressing on the bolt.
+This project shows how to model pre-stress in a bolt using a new feature called “fictitious clearance”, which is available for physical contact.
+It adds a virtual layer onto the contact surfaces with a thickness that can be a function of time or the mesh coordinates, which means you can have an increasing pre-stressing on the bolt.

 In this project, the external flow around a helmet with a Go Pro is visualized.
 The aerodynamics can then be compared to the same helmet without a Go Pro attached.

-A static analysis of a transport bracket used to lift a 160 kg injection moulding tool to determine the stresses.
+A static analysis of a transport bracket used to lift a 160 kg injection molding tool to determine the stresses.

-This simulation is an analysis of three power resistors and their heat dissipation.
-The aim is to determine if the temperature at the fuse is sufficient to melt solder (180-200 deg C) at one end and operate the fuse in three different current loading scenarios.
+This simulation analyzes three power resistors and their heat dissipation.
+The aim is to determine whether the temperature at the fuse is sufficient to melt solder (180-200 °C) at one end and operate the fuse in three different current loading scenarios.

 Let’s ring in the New Year with some more great simulations!